fluttering13/Quantum-nonlocality/README.md

 In a typical Bell experiment, two parties, Alice and Bob, share two particles from the same source and stay in space-like separation to ensure that they obey the principle of locality (with respect to causality in special relativity).
-We assume that Alice and Bob can freely choose to perform the respective measurements x and y and obtain the outcomes a, b, respectively.
-Locally, Alice and Bob produce their outcomes, and the resulting joint conditional probability distribution P(a, b|x, y) is called the correlation.
-Here, Alice and Bob are permitted to use some shared randomness, represented by the parameter λ with possible values from a set Λ. Note that λ is independent of parties’ inputs alphabets x, y, z, etc. From this perspective, several applications of sharing a correlated random string can be discussed, such as secret key generation, privacy amplification, communication complexity, and the classical simulation of quantum nonlocal statistics.
+We assume that Alice and Bob can freely choose to perform the respective measurements $x$ and $y$ and obtain the outcomes a, b, respectively.
+Locally, Alice and Bob produce their outcomes, and the resulting joint conditional probability distribution $P(a, b|x, y)$ is called the correlation.
+Here, Alice and Bob are permitted to use some shared randomness, represented by the parameter $λ$ with possible values from a set $Λ$.
+Note that $λ$ is independent of parties’ inputs alphabets $x$, $y$, $z$, etc. From this perspective, several applications of sharing a correlated random string can be discussed, such as secret key generation, privacy amplification, communication complexity, and the classical simulation of quantum nonlocal statistics.

 ## Take an example of local correlation: local deterministic strategy
-Consider the local hidden variable model, Alice and Bob share the hidden variables λ, and the joint probabilities distribution is given by:
+Consider the local hidden variable model, Alice and Bob share the hidden variables $λ$, and the joint probabilities distribution is given by:

 $$\sum_\lambda P(\lambda) P(a \mid x, \lambda) P(b \mid y, \lambda)$$